What questions will I be asked?

 - Is accommodation provided? (shared, how much does it cost, how far is it from the school, does it have a TV/fridge/bed?!)

 - Does the school provide local language lessons for teachers?

-In part 2 of this guide, finding your first TEFL job, we said that it is a good idea to talk to / email / chat online with one or more teachers currently working at the school.
+In this post about finding your first TEFL job, we said that it is a good idea to talk to / email / chat online with one or more teachers currently working at the school.
 If the school is reputable, they shouldn’t have any problem with you talking to one of their teachers.
 It is from them that you will get to know what the school is really like and if the school has any problems.
 You can of course ask any of the above questions to teachers as well, for a different perspective, as well as some of these: